 Mozambique: Conflict escalation in Cabo Delgado

 Mozambique is exposed to extreme climatic conditions and hazards such as cyclones, storms, and flash floods.
 In addition, the southern region suffers from drought.
 The recurrence of these events has had detrimental effects on food security and nutrition nationwide.
 The country is also battling domestic insurgency in its northern province of Cabo Delgado, which is rich in liquified gas.?

-Cabo Delgado province has been affected by a suspected Islamist insurgency since October 2017, with violent attacks displacing up to 250,000 people.
+Cabo Delgado province has been affected by a suspected Islamist insurgency since October 2017, with violent attacks displacing up to 530,000 people, many of whom have been forced to move multiple times.
 Counter-attacks by the Government have led to human rights abuses.
 The existence of liquified gas in the area makes it a hub for exploration companies and foreign nationals, increasing security concerns in the region.?

 ACAPS' team is daily monitoring the impact of COVID-19.
 Find more information related to the outbreak here.